 What time of evening wear do I need for the ship?

 Consider the line of cruise ship you are sailing with when you think about what type of clothing you will need for your sailing.
 Are you sailing with Royal Caribbean, Princess Cruises, Disney Cruise Line, or Viking?
 For most cruise lines, a dressy casual look (think country club) is perfect for evening meals on the ship.

 Check to see if a formal night is included in your sailing.
 If so, consider a formal wear outfit.
 This may not mean formal attire like a full-on evening gown, but a little black dress or cocktail dress could perfectly fit the bill.
 A certain dining room (like Remy’s on Disney Cruise Line) may have a dress code, so be sure to double-check your cruise line’s website before you start packing.
 Throw in some nice versatile dress shoes to dress up any outfit easily.

 It is also a good idea to see if your cruise has a Facebook group.
 Most of the time, you can search your cruise ship and date of sail on Facebook and join a group of other sailors.
 Here, you may find earlier itineraries from similar sailings, info on formal nights or other costume parties, and even make some friends before your sailing.

 Day Wear on Your Cruise

-You will want to spend a lot of time exploring the ship during your at sea days or in the evenings after port excursions.
+You will want to spend a lot of time exploring the ship during your at-sea days or in the evenings after port excursions.
 Check the weather forecast for all of your ports before you start packing!
-We have found that “Dark Sky” is a great app with pretty accurate forecasts.
+This will help you narrow down your ultimate packing list for a Mediterranean cruise.
+We have found that “Accu Weather” is a great app with pretty accurate forecasts.

 My favorite casual wear or resort wear for sailings include: